blockmatic-icebox/dev-configs/readme.md

 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.

 This project is an opinionated approach to static analysis, code formatting, testing, and publishing.
-It's the result of consensus between many web engineers inside Spotify, and the default configs will mostly be written by Spotify employees. _We may reject PRs to the ESLint config if we don't agree that the rule makes sense as part of our baseline, for example._ Use it if it aligns with your needs!
+It's the result of consensus between many web engineers inside Blockmatic, and the default configs will mostly be written by Blockmatic employees. _We may reject PRs to the ESLint config if we don't agree that the rule makes sense as part of our baseline, for example._ Use it if it aligns with your needs!

 ### Running Tests locally